Fondeadora is a Mexican challenger bank that just raised $14 million – TechCrunch

 Up next, Fondeadora wants to democratize savings accounts.
 “Cash has a great UX and UI.
 You can touch it, you can store it in your drawer.
 But as a medium to generate income, it’s terrible,” Müller told me.

-In the coming months, you’ll earn interests on your deposits in your Fondeadora account.
+In the coming months, you’ll earn interest on your deposits in your Fondeadora account.
 “We’re investing in government bonds, it’s a very secure type of instruments.
-In Mexico, you can get 5 or 6% interest rate,” Müller said.
+In Mexico, you can get 5% or 6% interest rate,” Müller said.
 The startup could allocate a small portion of deposits to medium-risk investments as well.